-We've gone over what Tinder is and how it works, given you some Tinder safety tips, and outlined the potential costs of Tinder.
+We've gone over the basics of Tinder, given you some safety tips, and outlined the potential costs of using the app.
 Now, we get to the big question: will Tinder help you set your heart ablaze, or will it end up giving you the cold shoulder?
 The following is a breakdown of what we feel Tinder does well and not-so-well.

-Free and easy to start -- Tinder doesn't cost any money to download, install, or use (though some features will be limited or locked if you don't have a paid subscription).
-Plus, when you sign up for your account, Tinder will copy over your details from your Facebook profile, which takes a lot of the work out of sprucing up your profile on Tinder!
+Free and easy to start — Tinder doesn't cost any money to download, install, or use (though some features will be limited or locked if you don't have a paid subscription).
+Plus, when you sign up for your account, Tinder will copy over your details from your Facebook profile, which takes a lot of the work out of sprucing up your profile!

-You need Facebook, too -- Tinder can't be used on its own.
-You have to have an account on Facebook in order to log into Tinder, because it uses the details from your Facebook account to help build your Tinder profile.
+You need Facebook, too — Tinder can't be used on its own.
+You have to have an account on Facebook in order to log into Tinder, because it uses the details from your Facebook account to help build your profile.

-Choose carefully -- Unless you have a subscription to Tinder Plus, you can only "like" a limited number of suggested matches on Tinder.
-In addition, without Tinder Plus, you can't reverse the decision to ignore (or "Super Like") a suggested match, meaning that you will never see them again on Tinder.
+Choose carefully — Unless you have a subscription to Tinder Plus, you can only "like" a limited number of suggested matches on Tinder.
+In addition, without Tinder Plus, you can't reverse the decision to ignore (or "Super Like") a suggested match, meaning that you will never see them again on the app.

 The main draw of Tinder as a dating app is how it simplifies the process.
 You sign up, fill out your profile, and then decide who you like and don't like.
 If they like you back, you can chat.
 That's about it.
 There are no big soul-searching questionnaires or "top 10" lists to fill out, or deep "matching criteria" to meet.
 All of that means more time to look for more matches, or really get to know the matches you already have through open communication.